PieritoAlva95/acme-salary-calculator-ioet/README.md

 I used Javascript because of the many methods that have to manage strings and arrays, specially the `split` and `toString()` that helps to change between array and string or viceversa depending on the case.`FileReader()` API reads the content of the text file.
 This API has the property `onload` that save the content of the file, so I used a variable to manipulate that text for later tasks. **_And because it's my favorite language and it's the one I'm using a lot right now._**

+The main code structure is:

+- Read file with `FileReader()`
+- Separate the content in each line.
+- For loop to obtain variables
+- Get employee and schedules
+- Use schedules variable to get start hours and minutes and final hours and minutes.
+- Get the hours and minutes from start hours and minutes and final hours and minutes.
+- Get the numbre of hours worked.
+- Get the salary range per day.
+- Get the total amount to pay to the employee.
+- Show results in the text area of the main page.

 The methodology used in the project is detailed below:

 I started with the set up of the environment, creating the basic project files, creating the repository, creating the README and configuring the GitHub actions.